 Exams: There will be four exams over the course of the semester.
 The first will be given after completion of chapters 21-23.
 The second will be given after completion of chapters 24-27.
-The third will be given after completion of chapters 28-31.
-And the fourth will be given after completion of chapters 32-36.
+The third will be given after completion of chapters 32-36.
 These exams will cover primarily the material from the stated chapters, but they will be somewhat cumulative in the sense that the entire course builds upon itself as we proceed.
 The final exam will be cumulative.
 I do NOT give make-up exams.
 I will, however, drop your lowest exam grade.
 Thus, every one gets one dropped exam for whatever reason (University Sanctioned Events included, as well as court dates, car trouble, hangovers, bellyaches, weddings, etc.) Should you miss an exam, it will be considered your dropped exam, should you miss more than one exam, one will be dropped and the other will be recorded as a zero.
 There are NO exceptions to this policy unless approved BEFORE the exams by Dr. Waite.
-Please be aware of the course and university policies regarding "makeups" before requesting preferential treatment.
+Please be aware of the course and university policies regarding "make-ups" before requesting preferential treatment.